 When a potential client searches for your services online, does your sports facility show up somewhere on the first page of results?
 If not, you’re missing out on a lot of new business.
-Most owners are aware of the need for visibility, but they’re not sure what concrete steps to take to increase it.
+Most owners are aware of the need for visibility.
+They’re just not sure what concrete steps to take to increase it.

 If you’re just getting started, or only have time for a few first steps to increase your web visibility, here’s where to start.

-Do keyword research.
 Think about what your potential clients would type into a search engine if they were trying to find your services.
 Since sports facilities’ locations matter to clients, it’s important to also consider which specific geographic terms they might search for.
-You might know that you’d like to be listed for the biggest metropolitan area associated with your facility, but don’t the forget smaller communities and suburbs.
-For example, my own sports facility is in Greater Cincinnati, but I include communities such as Loveland, Milford and Mason on the site.
+You might know that you’d like to be listed for the biggest metropolitan area associated with your facility.
+However, don’t forget smaller communities and suburbs.
+For example, my own sports facility is in Greater Cincinnati.
+I include communities such as Loveland, Milford and Mason on the site.
 Make a list of the keywords and phrases that are the most important to your business so you can begin to build your content around them.

 - Baseball Instruction and Private Lessons in Cincinnati